Flashlight: PyTorch Compiler Extensions to Accelerate Attention Variants: Evaluation

-Figures~\ref{fig:flex-able-h100} and~\ref{fig:flex-able-a100} show the runtimes for attention variants on H100 and A100 respectively.
 The runtime for FlexAttention is split into \emph{Block-Mask} creation and \emph{Kernel} execution times.
 The text on the bars show the speedup of \flashlight{} over FlexAttention.
-FlexAttention is marginally faster than \flashlight{} for Vanilla in some cases and for batch size 1 of Alibi MHA on H100.
+FlexAttention is marginally faster than \flashlight{} for Vanilla in some cases and for batch size 1 of ALiBi MHA on H100.
 In all the other cases, \flashlight{} is similar or much faster.
 For \texttt{score\_mod} variants, \flashlight{} may be up to $1.48\times$ faster because the fused Triton kernel is simpler than that of FlexAttention because it does not have compute or memory instructions needed for handling full, partial, or empty blocks in FlexAttention's templatized kernel.
-For \texttt{block\_mask} variants, FlexAttention's \emph{Kernel} execution is always faster than \flashlight{}'s execution because it skips redundant computation.
-However, FlexAttention's \emph{Block-Mask} execution time is much slower.
+For \texttt{block\_mask} variants, FlexAttention's \emph{Kernel} execution is always faster than \flashlight{}'s execution because it skips redundant computation by using a sparse block mask.
+However, FlexAttention's \emph{Block-Mask} execution time to construct the sparse block mask is much slower.
 This can be amortized over multiple calls by using a cache, but this depends on the workload.
+In Section~\ref{subsec:inference}, we evaluate an end-to-end inference workload to quantify this.